 While working as a live chat agent there will be a time where maybe you don’t know the exact answer to the question.
 Or you need to double check the information before confirming it to your customer.

-Whether you’re selling something or supporting something, there’s always information that stands on behalf your product or brand.
-Typically when we have customers asking the same question over and over.
-We understand to save time it’s better to create a canned response about it.
+Whether you’re selling or supporting something, there’s always information that stands on behalf of your product or brand.
+Typically a number of customers will most likely ask the same questions so, in order to save time, canned responses have to be created for cases like that.

 Once a customer issue is resolved, it is important to leave no room for misunderstanding.
 Your customer should understand this is indeed the proposed solution to this concern and that is final.
 If, for example, you provide no final confirmation then the customer may think his issue was not resolved during his first contact with you so he may come back with the same issue.
 This will create duplicate tickets and the customer will have to go through the whole explaining process again.

 At this point, make sure your customer has no doubts about the fact that his questions were answered, so then you can end the chat.
 On top of that, you can send a canned response as a farewell note.

 On this note, we conclude our article about the 5 phrases ideas you should bear in mind when creating your canned responses.